 Why Aussie Puppies Need to Chew

 Second, an Aussie puppy may also want to engage in some rough, nipping play with their humans.
-This is perfectly natural but can be frustrating when it ends in torn clothing, chewed shoes, or bite marks.
 When your Aussie pup wants to play, divert the chewing and nipping play to appropriate toys from day one.
-Providing a variety of toys will encourage the puppy to play chew on the right things, and just might save your favorite sneakers.
+Providing a variety of toys will encourage the puppy to play and chew on the right things, and just might save your favorite sneakers.

-And finally, your puppy will chew when it is teething.
-From three to eight weeks old, and then again from about four to six months old, your Aussie will be teething, and it is painful.
-They need to relieve the nagging pain by chewing on something.
+Finally, your puppy will chew when it is teething.
+From 3 to 8 weeks old, and then again from about 4 to 6 months old, your Aussie will be teething, and it is painful.
 Providing pain-relieving chew toys is a service to both your dog and your household belongings.
-Beyond teething, Aussies will have a desire and need to chew for their lifetime.

 Every pet store is full of adorable plush toys for you to buy for your puppy.
-These are a great soft option for playing rough games with your puppy.
 These little plush toys give the puppy a nice soft toy to bite and save your hands from nipping.
 These are also a great alternative when your puppy wants to chew something soft such as a pillow or slipper.
-Use a fun plush toy to distract your puppy from this destructive behavior.
+Use a plush toy to distract your puppy from destructive behaviors.

 A few words of caution on plush toys: